Mt. Hood Oregon

 Our experienced Portland wrongful death attorneys recognize the emotional and financial toll these tragic accidents take on surviving family members.
 We handle every aspect of your wrongful death lawsuit so you can focus on healing.

-Our personal injury lawyers work on a fee contingency plan — you only pay us if we recover compensation for you.
+Our personal injury lawyers work on a contingency fee plan—you only pay us if we recover compensation for you.
 Contact our wrongful death lawyers today for a free initial consultation.

 Under Section 30.020 of the Oregon Revised Statutes, a wrongful death is defined as any death caused by the wrongful act or omission of another.
 In other words, someone is considered to have died a wrongful death if negligence caused their death.